-News editors are interested an erroneous report that more college students are binge drinking.
+News editors are interested in erroneous report that more college students are binge drinking.
 They’re not interested in an accurate report that fewer and fewer collegians are doing so.
-So alcohol scare tactics work.
+So alcohol scare tactics really work!

 Dr. Dean Edell

-One study found a higher rate of cancer among a small number of workers in a radiation research laboratory.
+One study found a higher rate of cancer among a small number of workers in a radiation research lab.
 The other story found no increase in cancer among 18,000,000 people living near nuclear facilities.

 The results?
 Seventeen major newspapers covered at least one of the studies.
 Nearly half of the stories dealt only with the scarier report about the nuclear lab workers.
 For example, the New York Times, the Los Angeles Times, and USA Today didn’t even mention the non-scary study.